The new album from Lady Gaga brings a partnership with Elton John, and Ariana Grande

 The pop-star to the american, announced a few weeks ago, the decision to delay the release of the album due to the new coronavirus.
 According to the artist, and the disc would come with a lot of surprises, like a secret show at the Coachella music festival, the festival re-scheduled for the second half because of the global pandemic.

-The first single from the Chromaticacalled Stupid Loveit was released at the end of February and the first original song that Gaga has released, except for the music in the film A Star Is Born from the album Joannefrom 2016, the first of music is quite pop since they released it Cartoon in the year 2013.
+The first single off of Chromatica, so-called Stupid Love”, was released at the end of February and the first original song that Gaga has released, except for the music in the film, A Star is Born – from the album, Joanne, 2016, and the first song is completely pop since releasing Artpop in 2013.

-During the quarantine, the coronavirus, the artist has produced in collaboration with the World Health Organization (WHO), a series of concerts called the One World: Together At Home (World: at home”).
+During the quarantine, the coronavirus, the artist has produced in collaboration with the World Health Organization (WHO), a series of concerts, called One World: Together At Home: A World: at home”).

 In it, artists, and bands such as the Rolling Stones, Maluma, Jennifer Lopez, Paul McCartney, and Stevie Wonder, among others, were presented out of their houses and helped to raise more than$ 127 million to help in the fight against the health crisis.